patrickanyanwu/Tech-Tapestry/README.md

-<h1 align="center">Blog Posting Site</h1>
+<h1 align="center">Tech Tapestry</h1>

 <img src="https://github.com/user-attachments/assets/295b4775-134e-473a-9251-1e1f9ed9b2a1">

-This project was made to display my skills with frontend and backend programming to construct a full stack web application.
+This blog posting site project was made to display my skills with frontend and backend programming to construct a full stack web application.
 I used flask as the server for the site and css, bootstrap and javascript for the styling and responsivity of the website.
 <h3>Navigating the website</h3>